 The winery is located in the municipality Margaux

-, In 1661 a large estate was bought by the merchant Pierre des Mesures de Rausan (Rauzan) of the de Gassie family.
-This resulted in the wineries in the episode Château Desmirail
+, In 1661 a large estate was bought from the de Gassies family by Pierre des Mesures de Rausan (Rauzan).
+This resulted in the wineries Château Desmirail

 .
 Château Rauzan-Gassies